Valentine’s Day is recognized and celebrated in many countries around the world, unlike many other holidays.

 Its origins lie in a multitude of folklore and history, according to Wikipedia.com.
 The patron saint it is named after, St. Valentine, according to history.com, is “shrouded in mystery.”
 The celebrations have evolved through the centuries however it is still focused on love and relationships.

-I recently published a fictional short story, THE CAT WHO PLAYED CUPID, Copyright 2014 by Susan Stovall, based on the idea of Cupid matching couples together and hitting them with his love arrows, thereby being smitten with each other with romantic love.
-There are many nowadays “Cupids,” playing matchmaker, from dating services to setting up two friends who haven’t met yet on a date.
+The idea of Cupid matching couples together and hitting them with his love arrows, thereby being smitten with each other with romantic love, is the stuff fairy tales are made up of.
+There are many nowadays “Cupids,” playing matchmaker, from dating services to friends setting up other friends on blind dates.
 Cupid has also been associated with some mischief, according to Britannica.com.
 But we do like to think of him as an honorable mythological character, since he is associated with love.

 Whether we love or hate Valentine’s Day, is it here to stay?